 RRPS Career Technical Education (CTE) Programs

-The Mission of RRPS CTE is to provide students with career exploration, hands-on experience, and certificate opportunities to advance their employability and post-secondary options.
+RRPS CTE Mission: To provide students with career exploration, core knowledge, and technical experience to advance their employability and post-secondary options.

 A CTE Pathway is a 3-4 class sequence in a career cluster.

 The National High School Graduation Rate for CTE Concentrators (students taking at least two classes in a CTE Pathway) is 93% – 13 percentage points higher than the national average of 80%.https://www.careertech.org/cte